Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Introduction

 \subsection{Operational probabilistic theories}

-In this section, we briefly review the framework of operational probabilistic theories (OPTs).\footnote{Or, more precisely, the framework of operational probabilistic theories which satisfy \emph{process tomography}, i.e., those OPTs that have been quotiented~\cite{soltani2025noncontextualontologicalmodelsoperational} relative to the operational equivalence relation induced by~\eqref{eqQ} below.} For a more comprehensive review we refer readers to~\cite{d2017quantum} and the forthcoming work~\cite{erba2025categorical}.
-The primitives in the OPT framework are systems, transformations, instruments, and probabilities.
-A system is representative of a physical object under study in a laboratory, such as a particle, atom, or field.
-A transformation describes the evolution a system undergoes, while an instrument specifies the set of possible transformations that may occur in a given probabilistic process.
+In this section, we briefly review the framework of operational probabilistic theories (OPTs).
+For a more detailed introduction, we refer readers to App.~\ref{app:OPTs-introduction} and references therein.
+The primitives in the OPT framework are systems, transformations, and probabilities.\footnote{At least, these are the primitives of relevance for this paper.} A system is representative of a physical object under study in a laboratory, such as a particle, atom, or field.
+A transformation describes the evolution a system undergoes.
 The OPT framework prescribes the probabilities of different outcomes one would obtain in a measurement, given the preparations and evolutions that have occurred before the measurement, taking into account how these primitives are composed.

 We denote the class of systems for a generic OPT $\Theta $ as $\textbf{Sys}(\Theta)$.
 For single systems, we use Latin characters $A, B, C, \cdots \in \textbf{Sys}(\Theta)$.
 We denote the class of transformations from system $A$ to $B$ as $\textbf{Transf}(A\to B)$, and we depict a transformation $t \in \textbf{Transf}(A\to B)$ as